Frequently Asked Questions

 Can an Honors advisor register me for my classes?

 Sometimes.
-Honors advisors can manually register students for HONR classes during the add/drop period.
+Honors advisors can sometimes manually register students for HONR classes during the add/drop period.
 You'll need to complete an RTF-EZ first.

 What does the UHP need from me if I study abroad?